thannes30/jquery-mobile-discgolfscorecard/README.md

 <!-- Milestones. -->
 Monday 9am- Routes are complete, and page links are fully functional to maneuver site.
 API is fully functional, and getting weather information based on users location.
 Now focus on getting content perfect.

-Wednesday 9am- All backend coding complete.
-Focus next 24 hours on pixel perfect styling.
+Tuesday 9am- All backend coding complete.
+Focus next 48 hours on pixel perfect styling.

 <!-- Planning board.
 We will be using Trello for this.
 It is simple and lightweight.
 Your planning board needs to show the user stories and project completion status. -->